nmferraro5/correlation_outliers/README.md

 * robustbase

 ## Set up directories
-Data file should be a gzipped file in the format of Gene, Tissue/Data type, Samp1, Samp2, ...
-Data directory leads to where the original data is stored and output directory where to write the output files
+Data file should be a gzipped file in the format of Gene, Tissue/Data type, Samp1, Samp2, ... (example in toy_data folder) Data directory leads to where the original data is stored and output directory where to write the output files

 ```